SAP-samples/automation-pilot-examples/mass-restart-cf-apps/README.md

 ## Description

-The command detects all Cloud Foundry applications in a given space and restarts them one by one.
+This example command detects all Cloud Foundry applications in a given space and restarts them one by one.
 For simplicity the command performs stop-start restart which might cause downtime for your applications.
 However, this could be easily changed to a rolling restart.

 ## Requirements